wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/3-exercise-outgoing-webhooks.md

 ## Summary

-In this exercise, you’ll learn how to create a web service and register it as an outgoing webhook in Microsoft Teams.
+In this exercise, you learned how to create a web service and register it as an outgoing webhook in Microsoft Teams.